rpavlyuk/zabbix-powercom-bnt/README.md

 ups.status: OL
 ups.vendorid: 0d9f
 ```
+* If you do not get the response from UPS then make sure:
+  - Driver is configured correctly
+  - `nut-server.service` is running
+  - You're using correct driver that is able to communicate with the UPS

+* Ensure that your Zabbix Agent has directory `/etc/zabbix/zabbix_agentd.conf.d/` included into the configuration
 * Now, let's set up Zabbix Agent.
 Copy configuration parameters file available in this project to the target location:
 ```
 sudo cp -a ./agent/etc/zabbix/zabbix_agentd.conf.d/powercom_ups_mon.conf /etc/zabbix/zabbix_agentd.conf.d/